jzuhone/acispy/doc/source/loading_data.rst

 --------------------------------------

-If you have a real-time tracelog file or one that has been extracted from a dump, you can also read MSID data from this file, using the :meth:`~acispy.data_container.Dataset.fetch_from_tracelog` method.
+If you have a real-time tracelog file or one that has been extracted from a dump, you can also read MSID data from this file, using :class:`~acispy.dataset.TracelogData`.
 In this case, the state data corresponding to the times spanned by the tracelog file will be extracted from the commanded states database.

 .. code-block:: python

-    from acispy import Dataset
+    from acispy import TracelogData
     states = ["pitch", "ccd_count"]
-    ds = Dataset.fetch_from_tracelog("acisENG10d_00985114479.70.tl",
+    ds = TracelogData("acisENG10d_00985114479.70.tl", state_keys=states)
-                                           state_keys=states)

-In this case, all of the MSIDs in the tracelog are ingested into the :class:`~acispy.data_container.Dataset`.
+In this case, all of the MSIDs in the tracelog are ingested into the :class:`~acispy.dataset.TracelogData` dataset.
 You may either specify a set of states using the ``state_keys`` keyword argument; otherwise the full default set will be loaded.

 Reading Model Data from a Load
 ------------------------------

-You can also fill a :class:`~acispy.data_container.Dataset` with predicted model data for a particular temperature model or multiple models corresponding to a particular load review using :meth:`~acispy.data_container.Dataset.fetch_model_from_load`:
+You can also fill a :class:`~acispy.dataset.Dataset` with predicted model data for a particular temperature model or multiple models corresponding to a particular load review using :class:`~acispy.dataset.ModelDataFromLoad`:

 .. code-block:: python

-    from acispy import Dataset
+    from acispy import ModelDataFromLoad
     comps = ["1deamzt","1dpamzt","fptemp_11"]
-    ds = Dataset.fetch_model_from_load("APR0416C", comps)
+    ds = ModelDataFromLoad("APR0416C", comps)

-To get the corresponding MSIDs from the engineering archive during the same time frame, pass to :meth:`~acispy.data_container.Dataset.fetch_model_from_load` the keyword argument ``get_msids=True``.
+To get the corresponding MSIDs from the engineering archive during the same time frame, pass to :class:`~acispy.dataset.ModelDataFromLoad` the keyword argument ``get_msids=True``.
 To interpolate the MSID data to a common set of times as the model data, use ``interpolate_msids=True``.

 Reading Model Data from Files